cdancette/detect-shortcuts/README.md

 This repo contains the rule mining pipeline described in the article :
 Beyond Question-Based Biases: Assessing Multimodal Shortcut Learning in Visual Question Answering.

-This code was developped with python 3.7 and pytorch 1.7.0, but might work for other versions.
+This code was developped with python 3.7 and pytorch 1.7.0.

 ## Usage